Cliffhanger: Modern usage

 Cliffhangers are often used in television series, especially soap operas and game shows.

-Several Australian soap operas, which went off air over summer, such as Number 96, The Restless Years, and Prisoner, ended each year with a major and much publicized catastrophe, such as a character being shot in the final seconds of the year's closing episode.
+Several Australian soap operas, which went off air over summer, such as Number 96, The Restless Years and Prisoner, ended each year with a major and much-publicised catastrophe, such as a character being shot in the final seconds of the year's closing episode.

 Cliffhangers are commonly used in Japanese manga and anime.
 In contrast to American superhero comics, Japanese manga are much more frequently written with cliffhangers, often with each volume or issue.
 This is particularly the case with shōnen manga, especially those published by Weekly Shōnen Jump, such as Dragon Ball, Shaman King, One Piece and the origin show of the To be continued Internet meme, JoJo's Bizarre Adventure.

 During its original run, Doctor Who was written in a serialised format that usually ended each episode within a serial on a cliffhanger.
 In the first few years of the show, the final episodes of each serial would have a cliffhanger that would lead into the next serial.
 The programme's cliffhangers sometimes caused controversy, most notably Part Three of The Deadly Assassin (1976), which was altered for future broadcasts following a complaint from campaigner Mary Whitehouse.
 Whitehouse objected to the violence of the scene (the Doctor's head is held underwater in an attempt to drown him).
 She often cited it in interviews as one of the most frightening scenes in Doctor Who, her reasoning being that children would not know if the Doctor survived until the following week and that they would "have this strong image in their minds" during all that time.
 The producer of Doctor Who at the time, Philip Hinchcliffe, cited the 1950s radio serial Journey into Space as an influence for its use of cliffhangers.
 A later serial, Dragonfire (1987), is notable for having a cliffhanger that involved the Seventh Doctor literally hanging from a cliff, seemingly by choice, which has been described as "the most ludicrous ever presented in Doctor Who".

 From 1966 to 1968 and in broadcast syndication, "Same bat-time, same bat-channel" encouraged viewers to tune in the next night for 120 episodes of Batman.
 The next episode quickly resolved the heroes from each supervillain's trap.
 A few triple episodes had double cliffhangers.

 The 1969 British caper film The Italian Job, starring Michael Caine and Noël Coward, ends literally in a cliffhanger, with the villains' coach hanging precariously over a cliff.